-If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: the sizing.
+If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 Jim Green has built a reputation for rugged, go-anywhere boots that can handle rough trails, long days on your feet, and everything in between.